How to Configure Firebase in iOS and Collect Data that Allows You to Optimize the App?

 How to create a project in Firebase?

-Firebase project is a top-level element.
+The Firebase project is a top-level element.
 How should you configure it?

 Start with adding your web, iOS, or Android app to the project.
-Next, you can add SDK Firebase packages to the unlimited number of products, such as Analytics, Cloud Firestore, Performance monitoring, or Remote config.
+Next, you can add SDK Firebase packages to an unlimited number of products, such as Analytics, Cloud Firestore, Performance monitoring, or Remote config.

 Firebase console

 The first step is to create your Firebase account.
-Go to Firebase website and click Get started.
+Go to the Firebase website and click Get started.

 Google Firebase’s start screen (screenshot source: https://firebase.google.com/).